A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

 The PDFs in figure \ref{fig:voronoi}$c$ and \ref{fig:voronoi}$d$ do not exhibit a clear broadening of the self-similar clustering range when $M_p$ and $\Stokes_\eta$ increase, $\Rey_\lambda$ decreases, and $\Phi_p$ is held constant.
 This behaviour contrasts with the experimental findings of \citet[see figure 3 therein]{Hassaini_Petersen_Coletti_2023}, who reported a widening of the self-similar range with increasing $M_p$ and $\Phi_p$, while keeping $\Psi_p$, $\Stokes_\eta$, and $\Rey_\lambda$ constant for monodisperse sub-Kolmogorov particles, thus suggesting a complex interaction among the various parameters governing the flow.
-In the present work, clustering attenuation is accompanied by a reduction of $\Rey_\lambda$ and the departure of the energy spectra from the inertial subrange.
 The PDFs of $\Vcluster\eta^{-3}$ (figure \ref{fig:voronoi}$d$) show that only the very small clusters ($\Vcluster^{1/3}<8\eta$) and the large clusters of length $\Vcluster^{1/3}>\average{\Vcluster}^{1/3}$ are affected by increasing particle inertia.
 Comparison of figures \ref{fig:voronoi}$b$,$d$ shows that, as $\Psi_p$ and $M_p$ increase, the number of particles in the smallest clusters remains constant, but their Voronoi volumes shrink, while larger clusters are populated by fewer particles.

+In summary, clustering attenuation is accompanied by a reduction of $\Rey_\lambda$ and by the departure of the energy spectra from a well-defined self-similar scaling.
+When clustering is maximal, the Stokes number based on the Kolmogorov time scale exhibits a relatively narrow distribution and is slightly larger than unity, suggesting that the spheres resonate with fluid structures slightly larger than the Kolmogorov scale.
+Although the mean cluster length lies near the high-wavenumber limit of the inertial subrange ($\kappa/\kappa_L=16$), the particles also form larger clusters whose sizes follow a power-law distribution (see figure \ref{fig:voronoi}$c,d$).
+This behavior changes markedly as the particle inertia increases: the nonlinear energy transfer weakens, the flow structures decorrelate over separations larger than $\eta$ and clustering disappears.
+The heaviest particles neither cluster nor interact significantly with larger turbulent structures and are characterised by much larger values of $\Stokes_\eta = O(10^2)$.